Search

 What is an automated external defibrillator (AED)?

-An AED is a portable electronic device that can detect life-threatening abnormal heart rhythms.
-These abnormal heart rhythms can cause a cardiac arrest.
+An AED is a portable device that detects life-threatening abnormal heart rhythms and delivers an electrical shock if needed.

-AEDs are smart – they will only give a shock if it is necessary.
-You cannot do any harm by using an AED on someone who is unconscious.
-An AED will not shock someone when a normal heartbeat is detected.
+• AEDs only deliver a shock if required— an AED will not shock someone when a normal heartbeat is detected.

-There are people who have survived a cardiac arrest and gone on to live a healthy, fulfilling life.
-By joining our MyHeart MyLife online community, you can connect with people across Australia who are on a similar recovery journey.
+Many survivors go on to live healthy, fulfilling lives.
+You might like to join our MyHeart MyLife online community to connect with people across Australia who are on a similar recovery journey.

 Watch David’s cardiac arrest survivor story